 Depending on where you are hiking or how far you are will decide if you carry these items or not.
 For example if you were hiking in Maui where I live I would leave these items in my car as most hikes on Maui are not that long.
 If I were hiking in Colorado that would be a different story, I would pack these items.

 Finding the Best Day Pack

 You’ll want a sturdy, light pack that can carry your essentials yet still remain compact.
 I use the front zip-off daypack from the Osprey Fairview 40 Women’s Travel Backpack.
 I absolutely LOVE this pack!
 It’s perfect for camping, hiking, road trips or long term backing trips.

 The Osprey Fairview is small enough that it meets most airline carry on requirements, opens from the front and has a zip-off daypack.
 The day pack is my favorite feature.
-It is large enough that it fits my laptop, external hard drive, wallet/passport, charging cords, scarf, socks and even snacks.
+It is large enough that it fits my laptop, external hard drive, wallet/passport, charging cords, pashmina, socks and even snacks.
 (My boyfriend carries the camera so that also saves space.).